USStudiesCentre/ussc/README.md

 ```
 Before doing so, make sure you have downloaded the fonts found in the 'fonts' folder of ussc and have added them to your local Font Book.

-To write a report using USSC fonts, download ussc_fonts.css in the css folder.
+If you want to write a report with USSC fonts, download ussc_fonts.css in the CSS folder.
 Add the file to the yaml in your R markdown file.
-Note: for the css stylings to compile, the fonts in the css file must be the same as those in your Font Book.
+Note: for the CSS stylings to compile, the fonts in the CSS file must be the same as those in your Font Book.
 ```
 ---
 title: Test